nchandrappa/dynamic-region-management/java/adp-dynamic-region-managementDist/src/site/markdown/known_issues.md

 The region creation may also fail on the remote cluster if the region already exists, meaning data events would be delivered into a different (non-empty) region than the one intended.

+## Gateway/security interaction
+Gateway receivers are added via a cache initializer rather than in XML, to avoid a deadline in the start-up sequence handshaking gateway receivers and senders when security is present.

+This is an issue on Gemfire 8.0, but is believed to be corrected on Gemfire 8.1.
+Once validated, and assuming there are no other reasons to delay creating the receiver (such as waiting for all regions to exist), the configuration could revert to the simpler XML basis.

+## Disk stores
+The tested configuration uses the same disk store for persistent gateways, PDX, the metadata region and the dynamically created regions.

+It may be possible to use different diskstores, and this could be useful, for example, to clear gateway queues in test environments.

+This is untested.

 ## Cluster Configuration Service
 Gemfire releases from 8.0 onwards provide a "*Cluster Configuration Service*".